Tom Ikeda, Executive Director

 Caitlin is a yonsei who was born and raised in Seattle, Washington.
 Her interest in the incarceration stems from her paternal family’s experiences at Tule Lake incarceration camp.
 She graduated from the University of Washington with a BA in History and from Western Washington University with an MA in History/Archives and Records Management.
 Caitlin is also in the process of earning her Master of Library and Information Science from San Jose State University.
 Before joining Densho she worked at Windermere, Lane Powell, and, most recently, King County where she focused much of her time on electronic records management systems.

-Natasha Varner, Communications Manager
+Natasha Varner, Communications and Public Engagement Manager

 Natasha is a historian and writer with a PhD in history from the University of Arizona.
 She edits and contributes to the Densho blog, manages print and digital communications, media and community relations, and public events.
 She also project manages and co-facilitates Densho’s new anti-racism curriculum initiative.
 A recent transplant to Seattle, she first became intimately familiar with Japanese American incarceration through books like No-No Boy and Citizen 13660 while working at the University of Washington Press.
 At Densho and beyond, her research and writing focuses on historical intersections of race, gender, and identity.

-Nina Wallace, Special Projects Coordinator
+Nina Wallace, Communications Coordinator

 Virginia Yamada, Grant Manager/Visual History Coordinator